FAQEUCyber Resilience Act

 No.

-The draft guidance says that where identified risks cannot be adequately addressed through appropriate measures, compliance may require changes to the product's design, functionality or intended purpose.
-Cost or commercial feasibility alone is not a sufficient reason to leave such risks untreated, and warnings cannot justify placing a product on the market where the remaining risks are incompatible with the essential cybersecurity requirements.
+The Commission's March 2026 draft guidance says that where identified risks cannot be adequately addressed through appropriate measures, compliance may require changes to the product's design, functionality or intended purpose.
+Cost or commercial feasibility alone is not a sufficient reason to leave such risks untreated, and warnings cannot justify placing a product on the market where the remaining risks are incompatible with the Essential Cybersecurity Requirements.

 Citations